Jan5366x/MagicFileEncoding/README.md

 Be aware of possible transformation issues if the target encoding is more simple than the source encoding.

-I recommend to write unit tests for your given tasks to ensure the load transformation works in expected ways for your use case.
+It is strongly recommended to write unit tests for your use case to ensure the load and transformation works as expected.

 ### Nuget Package
 [MagicFileEncoding at nuget.org](https://www.nuget.org/packages/MagicFileEncoding/)